4/25/2024

 CFO

-And also remember, even if we were to drop the UA, it's not like we're under investing.
-There will still be, I mean, now we have a record in the last two quarters, we have spent more because of the opportunities that we saw.
-So when we say dropping UA, it will be potentially dropping and still be higher than we had in the last, you know, if you look at our curves historically.
-So it's not like we are under investing.
-It's just we have invested a lot more and we can steer that to a more normalized level over time, depending on the opportunities that we see.
+And also remember, even if we were dropped to UA, it's not like we're under investing.
+There will still be, I mean, now we have a rec in the last two quarters, we have spent more because of the opportunities that we saw.
+So when we say dropping UA, it will be drop potentially dropping and still be higher than, than we had in the last, you know, if you look at our curves historically, so it's not like we are under investing.
+It's just, we have invested a lot more and we can steer that to a, or normalized level over time, depending on the opportunities that we see.

 speaker